 People with knifes are typically going to shift their body weight to the point that they cannot quickly recover.
-Remember that in many cases your attacker was not planning to actually use his weapon.
+Remember that, in many cases, your attacker was not planning to actually use his weapon.

 In this case you have a tool that extends your reach.
 Therefore, you can safely disarm the knife hand from a greater distance.

-Do not stab with your knife but slide the blade across the skin.
+Do not stab with your knife, but slide the blade across the skin.
 If you are using a blunt object, strike the wrist or elbow.
 Once you have done this, secure the knife hand, strike a pressure point, and disarm your attacker.

 If you are in a hostage situation and there are a group of captives, there is a way to disarm your captor.
 Even if they have an automatic weapon, you can take them down.
 It does require some planning and you have to rely on the other captives, so pick your partners carefully.

 As a general rule, three unarmed adults can disarm one armed adult.
 It sounds pessimistic, but you have to plan on one of your partners freezing up.